edjose182/PyCourseMosh/modules-u8/notes.md

 Python will look for a file called _sales.py_.

-I f we use the following `sys.path` python will give us an array with the multiple paths to find a module.
+If we use the following `sys.path` python will give us an array with the multiple paths to find a module.
 The first element in this array represents the current folder.

 So when python sees an import statement, it will search all thesedirectories to find this module.
 As soon asit finds the module, our search stops there.